-The legacy get_explicit_kpoints_path shares only the name with the function in aiida.tools, but it is very different in scope.
+The legacy get\explicit\kpoints\path shares only the name with the function in aiida.tools, but it is very different in scope.

-The full list of cases can be explored looking at the example example_bands.py
+The full list of cases can be explored looking at the example example\bands.py

 Warning: The implementation relies on the correct description of the labels in the class KpointsData.
-Refrain from the use of bandskpoints.labels in any other situation apart from the one described above.
+Refrain from improper use of bandskpoints.labels and follow the instructions described above.
 An incorrect use of the labels might result in an incorrect parsing of the bands.